-An additional limitation in Brazil is a gap in the fieldwork period.
-The different fielding dates may have affected the way that respondents answered questionsparticularly temporal questions referencing "the past 30 days."
+An additional limitation in Brazil was the gap in the fieldwork period - most notably how it may have affected the way respondents answered temporal questions referencing "the past 30 days."
 The main fieldwork was July 21 to September 15, 2021 when a total of 1,010 interviews were completed.
-In order to reach a sample size of 100 offline MSMEs, as requested by Facebook, fieldwork recommenced from October 4 to 6, 2021, to garner the eight additional interviews to reach the 100 minimum sample size of enterprises that were defined as offline.
+In order to reach a sample size of 100 offline MSMEs, as requested by Facebook, fieldwork recommenced from October 4 to 6, 2021, to garner the eight additional interviews needed to reach the 100 minimum sample size of offline MSMEs.